flutter/samples/testing_app/README.md

 [provider]: https://pub.dev/packages/provider

-This sample is currently being built.
-Not all testing types are covered yet.

 ## Goals for this sample

 Show how to perform:

-- [X] Widget Testing,
+- Widget Testing,
-- [X] Flutter Driver(Integration) Testing,
+- Flutter Driver(Integration) Testing,
-- [X] Performance Testing, and
+- Performance Testing, and
-- [X] State Management Testing using the [Provider][] package.
+- State Management Testing using the [Provider][] package.

-### How to run tests
+## How to run tests
-TODO: Create a mini guide on how to run each testing style.
+- Navigate to the project's root folder using command line and follow the instructions below.

+### To run tests using only the Flutter SDK:
+The Flutter SDK can run some of the testing types on its own viz. unit testing and widget testing without the need of a physical device/emulator.
+- To run all the test files in the `test/` directory in one go, run `flutter test`.
+- To run a particular test file, run `flutter test test/<file_path>`

+### To run tests on a physical device/emulator:
 - Widget Tests:
-  - To run on physical device or emulator:
-    - Navigate to the project's root folder using command line.
   - Run `flutter run test/<file_path>`
 - Flutter Driver Tests:
-  - To run on physical device or emulator:
-    - Navigate to the project's root folder using command line.
   - Run `flutter drive --target=test_driver/<file_path>`
+  - eg. `flutter drive --target=test_driver/app.dart` to run the test in `test_driver/app_test.dart`
 - Performance Tests:
-  - To run on physical device or emulator:
-    - Navigate to the project's root folder using command line.
   - Run `flutter drive --target=test_driver/<file_path> --profile` (Using a physical device and running performance tests in profile mode is recommended).
 - State Management Tests:
-  - Navigate to the project's root folder using command line.
-  - For Unit Testing the provider
-    - Run `flutter test test/<file_path>`
   - For Testing State using Flutter Driver
     - Run `flutter drive --target=test_driver/<file_path>`

+### CI/CD
+- Refer [.travis.yml](../.travis.yml) and the [tool](../tool) directory to see how to test Flutter projects using Travis-CI.

+Note that we aren't performing Flutter Driver tests using the Travis tool in this repo.
+That is because it's recommended to use physical devices to run Driver tests.
+You can use [Firebase Test Lab](https://firebase.google.com/docs/test-lab), [Codemagic](https://codemagic.io/) or any platform of your choice to do that.

 ## Questions/issues

-If you have a general question about Testing in Flutter, the best places to go are:
+If you have a general question about testing in Flutter, the best places to go are:

 - [Flutter documentation](https://flutter.dev/)
 - [StackOverflow](https://stackoverflow.com/questions/tagged/flutter)